-We are definitely going to see more and more initiatives that place employees at the centre of the organization.
-We need to work at identifying key moments for employees and creating experiences that strengthen their commitment to and enchantment with the organization.
+We are definitely going to see more and more initiatives that place employees at the centre of the organisation.
+We need to work at identifying key moments for employees and creating experiences that strengthen their commitment to and enchantment with the organisation.

 - Innovative Communication